 When bloating is accompanied by signs of intoxication or indigestion, charcoal may offer temporary relief.
 However, long-term use can interfere with nutrient absorption, so it should only be used short-term and when truly needed.

-You can explore other options in our category of otc-meds for diarrhea and digestive upset.
+You can explore other options in our category of products for diarrhea and digestive upset.

 Senade is a natural herbal laxative based on senna leaves.
 It typically takes effect within 6–12 hours.
-The active compounds (sennosides) gently stimulate intestinal motility without causing cramps.
+The active blends (sennosides) gently stimulate intestinal motility without causing cramps.

 Senade is suitable for short-term use in adults and seniors, especially when regular bowel movements need to be restored.
-Like all laxatives, it should not be used long-term without a doctor’s supervision.
+Like all laxatives, it should not be used long-term without supervision.

-At USA Apteka, you’ll find a variety of natural remedies to support healthy digestion.
+At USA Apteka, you’ll find a variety of natural products to support healthy digestion.
 These include:

 These products help restore digestive balance and comfort.
-You can browse the gastrointestinal medicine over the counter section for both natural and traditional treatments tailored to your needs.
+You can browse the gastrointestinal products section for both natural and traditional supports tailored to your needs.